General

 GitLab CI/CD key features

-• Security and compliance tools: Includes built-in support for SAST, DAST, license scanning, and audit logs.
+• Security and compliance tools: Includes built-in support for static and dynamic application security testing (SAST and DAST), license scanning, and audit logs

 License type: Open source (MIT for core) and commercial (for premium features)